About

 • Packet analyzers - tools that capture and analyze data traveling over a network.
 Hackers use them to intercept sensitive information transmitted over unsecured networks, such as public Wi-Fi.

-• Keyloggers - these programs record keystrokes on a victim's device; everything that they type is sent to the hacker, serving them passwords and other personal information on a platter.
+• Keyloggers - these programs record keystrokes on a victim's device; everything that they type is sent to the keylogger, serving them passwords and other personal information on a platter.

 • Rootkits - this software is designed to hide the presence of malicious programs on a system.
 They provide hackers with well-sustained unauthorized access by concealing their activities from system administrators and poor system security measures.